Arena-Rosnav/.github/docs/packages/pedsim_waypoint_plugin/pedsim_waypoint_plugin.md

 ![dataflow](./dataflow.png "Data Flow")

-This results in an event-driven, fire-and-forget architecture, with its abstract nature allowing provisions for different possible approaches to computational scalability challenges:
+This results in an event-driven, control-loop architecture, with its abstract nature allowing provisions for different possible approaches to computational scalability challenges, e.g.:
 - stateful computations
 - output interpolation